Operation Branchform: 2025

 On 27 January, in an interview with STV News, Lord Carloway, the Lord President of the Court of Session, described how it is not possible to administer "instant justice" as a result of the need for due process and a trial, adding, "there's going to be a time lag when the evidence is gathered."
 Carloway was asked if this would explain the nearly-four-year investigation into the SNP finances.
 Lord Carloway responded clarifying: "I know absolutely nothing about Operation Branchform.
 I don't know where the hold up is, whether it’s with the police or the Crown Office or whatever."
-When asked for clarity on whether there was a hold up, Lord Carloway said: "Well it looks as if there is, yes" In response, a spokeswoman for Police Scotland said that the force had presented its findings to the Crown Office in the August of 2024, and were waiting for its decision.
+When asked for clarity on whether there was a hold up, Lord Carloway said: "Well it looks as if there is, yes" In response, a spokeswoman for Police Scotland said that the force had presented its findings to the Crown Office in August 2024, and were waiting for its decision.
 The Crown Office re-iterated that the investigation was ongoing and that comment would be inappropriate.

 In February 2025, Nicola Sturgeon and Colin Beattie both passed internal party vetting to stand as SNP candidates in the 2026 Scottish Parliament election, despite still being under police investigation.
 Sturgeon said that she had yet to make a decision to stand for re-election in 2026.
 The First Minister and SNP leader John Swinney said that he was "comfortable" with the party's vetting procedures and said that the decision had been made through "due democratic processes".
 On 12 March 2025, Sturgeon announced that she would not seek re-election as an MSP and would stand down at the next Holyrood election.

 Conclusion

 Murrell appeared in court for the first time on 20 March 2025 charged with embezzlement.
 He was released on bail.
 At the same time, Police Scotland confirmed that its inquiries into Nicola Sturgeon and Colin Beattie had concluded and they were no longer under investigation.
 In an interview outside her home in Glasgow, Nicola Sturgeon said that there had never been "a scrap of evidence" against her: "I am completely in the clear, that is the outcome I would always have expected.
 I think it won't surprise anybody to hear me say that it's not been an easy experience, so to reach this point today it is obviously something I am relieved about."
+The First Minister and leader of the SNP, John Swinney, said that he was relieved that the investigation had concluded and described the SNP as an "alleged victim of embezzlement".